microsoft/vscode-remote-try-node/README.md

    - Clone this repository to your local filesystem.
    - Press <kbd>F1</kbd> and select the **Remote-Containers: Open Folder in Container...** command.
    - Select the cloned copy of this folder, wait for the container to start, and try things out!

 ## Things to try

-Once you have this sample opened in a container, you'll be able to work with it like you would locally.
+Once you have this sample opened, you'll be able to work with it like you would locally.

 > **Note:** This container runs as a non-root user with sudo access by default.
 Comment out `"remoteUser": "node"` in `.devcontainer/devcontainer.json` if you'd prefer to run as root.